 Before finally deciding on your University of choice, here are a few tips to make college life easier:

 - Check the bus routes.
 Unless you own a vehicle, you might be spending time using the bus for transportation.
 Ask locals for the bus routes and look for the quickest ways to move around town.
 Look into bus prices and alternative routes to get you to your locations faster.
-This may seem like a boring task, but it’s going to be worth it later–especially if you’re not a morning person.
+This may seem like a tedious task, but it’s going to be worth it later–especially if you’re not a morning person.

 - Save as much as you can.
 You will likely be provided with accommodation and allowances for moving during college.
 While you could use help from mom and dad, you should learn how to budget.
 Avoid eating out all the time and get a job to earn money while attending college.